Tuscan Panzanella salad makes a fantastic, easy-to-make meal or flavorful side. Make it all summer long, when tomatoes are at their best!

 - fresh broad beans

-- Cut the stale bread into 2.5cm chunks and place in a hot oven under the grill for 10 minutes, or until crispy and golden.
+STEP 2: Cut the stale bread in chunks and grill until crispy and golden.

 Panzanella is best served after about 30 minutes of resting time.

-This allows the crunchy bread chunks to soften up a little and absorb all the yummy salad juices.
+This allows the crunchy bread chunks to soften up a little and absorb the salad dressing.

 You can totally make this Italian summer salad ahead, I actually highly encourage it.
 Make it several hours before, and store in the fridge until ready to serve.